333fred/dotfiles/README.md

 4. Copy the contents of the zip to `~/.fonts`, and run `fc-cache -fv`
 5. `sudo apt install fonts-noto`

+## Rofimoji

+I use [Rofimoji](https://github.com/fdw/rofimoji) to input emoji.
+This is a python package, and should be installed with pipx:

+1. `sudo apt install pipx`
+2. `pipx install rofimoji`

 ## Other settings

 Make sure to turn off the ibus emoji shortcut, or `ctrl+.` will be globally hooked and will mess up vscode.